 Some of the DLC's characters classes are references to their history.

 Ephraim being a Great Knight?
 His promotion gives him a horse and he was mentored by Duessel, Grado's Great Knight General on top of having growths well suited for it.
 Some of his DLC appearances is as a Soldier (a lance infantry), which is identical to his base Lord class.

 Leif being a trickster?
 Reference to his game's capture mechanic and how it's used to get items, same thing as with the sword named after him.
 The Staff may reference his love interest, Nana, a user of staffs.

 Also the first arc in his own game is him breaking out of a prison.

 Roy being a Mercenary?
-Sword using Lord that never got promoted to something with Armor or Horses and possibly the fact his promotion was highly ineffectual. hence why he's a unpromoted class.
+Sword using Lord that never got promoted to something with Armor or Horses and possibly the fact his promotion was highly ineffectual.
+Hence why he's a unpromoted class.
 His Spotpast class is Hero, a promoted version.
 Male sword Lords also tend to have balanced stats like Mercenaries.

 Katarina being a Grandmaster is a reference to what she said at the beginning of FE 12 (New Mystery): that she'd be a tactician of the group.
 If she's recruited as Spot-Pass character, she's a Sage instead - the same Class she has when she's re-recruited into Marth's group!

 Seliph being a Swordmaster could be explained as he was raised in Issach, whose rulers favor the class.
-And his Big Brother Mentor and future King of Isaach Shannan is a swordmaster as well, and might have been his martial arts teacher as well.
+And his Big Brother Mentor (and future King of Isaach) Shannan is a Swordmaster as well, and might have been his martial arts teacher.

 Lyn is a Swordmaster by both her classes and growths being akin to the class.